AdobeDocs/app-builder/src/pages/resources/event-driven/lesson1.md

   - https://github.com/Yu1986
 ---

-# Lesson 1: Create a New Firefly App from Template
+# Lesson 1: Create a New App Builder App from Template

 ## Create a Console Integration and Set up Project
 In order to use custom events CLI plugin, you need to get below information from console integration.